fleetside72/pivot_scale/readme.md

 running problem list
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 * baseline route
-    * problem: how will the incremented order season get updated, adding an interval won't work
+    - [ ] problem: how will the incremented order season get updated, adding an interval won't work
-        - [ ] a table fc.odate, has been built, but it is incomplete, a setup function filling in these date-keyed tables could be setup
+        * a table fc.odate, has been built, but it is incomplete, a setup function filling in these date-keyed tables could be setup
-        - [ ] if a table is date-keyed, fc.perd could be targeted to fill in the gaps
+        * if a table is date-keyed, fc.perd could be targeted to fill in the gaps by mapping the associated column names
-    * problem: the target sales data has to map have concepts like order_date, and the application needs to know which col is order date
+    - [ ] problem: the target sales data has to map have concepts like order_date, and the application needs to know which col is order date
-        - [x] add column called application hook
+        * add column called application hook
+    - [ ] there is not currently any initial grouping to limit excess data from all the document# scenarios